 INFJs often feel misunderstood.
 Perhaps it’s because they’re quiet and reserved and tend to share their deepest thoughts and feelings only with select people.
-Or maybe it’s because they are so rare, making up less than 1% of the population.
+Or maybe it’s because they are so rare—personality test research shows they make up less than 1% of the population.

 More likely though, it’s because they are walking, talking contradictions.
 As Introverts who want to help people, and feelers who love logic, they can seem confusing, even to themselves.